Personalized and Resilient Distributed Learning Through Opinion Dynamics: Algorithm Design

-\Cref{tab:personalization-dgd-v-ed-test} reports statistics of classification accuracy, wherein global accuracy is computed on all datasets.
-Algorithm~\eqref{eq:dgd} outperforms ED on local accuracy, because the latter algorithm converges to the minimum of the global loss and cannot accommodate for heterogeneous datasets.
-Algorithm~\eqref{eq:atc} places between~\eqref{eq:dgd} and ED in terms of average accuray.
+where $\hat{\lab{}{}}_{x}(\feat{}{})$ is the label output by model $x$ given features $\feat{}{}$. \Cref{tab:personalization-dgd-v-ed-test} reports accuracy statistics across the $N$ agents.
+For agent $i$, local accuracy is computed on test dataset $\data[i]^{\textnormal{test}}$ and global accuracy on combined dataset $\cup_{i\in\calV}\data[i]^\textnormal{test}$.
+The values show that~\eqref{eq:dgd} outperforms ED on local accuracy, because the latter converges to the minimizer of the global loss and cannot accommodate for heterogeneous datasets.
+Algorithm~\eqref{eq:atc} places between~\eqref{eq:dgd} and ED in terms of average accuracy.}

 Notably, gradient tracking is sensitive to noise.
-In the context of distributed learning, this can clash against inaccurate computation of gradients, errors caused by wireless network, or even deceiving messages sent by malicious agents. \cref{tab:personalization-dgd-v-ed-test-noise} reports performance when the algorithm updates are additively perturbed by i.i.d.
-Gaussian noise drawn from $\calN(0,2)$.
-The accuracy of ED drops significantly, whereas~\eqref{eq:dgd} and~\eqref{eq:atc} are more robust w.r.t. both global and local accuracy.
+In distributed learning, this clashes against noisy gradients (\eg in stochastic gradient descent), wireless channel erasure, or messages sent by malicious agents. \blue{\cref{tab:personalization-dgd-v-ed-test-noise} reports accuracy scores computed as in \cref{tab:personalization-dgd-v-ed-test} but with algorithm updates additively perturbed by i.i.d.
+Gaussian noise drawn from $\calN(0,2)$.} The accuracy of ED drops significantly, whereas~\eqref{eq:dgd} and~\eqref{eq:atc} are more robust as shown by the smaller decreases in average accuracy.

-We conclude that distributed gradient descent methods exhibit advantages over exact gradient tracking methods both for local accuracy and with noisy updates, suggesting opportunities for personalization and resilience.
-However, neither~\eqref{eq:atc} nor~\eqref{eq:dgd} provide an explicit way to compare the local model with a ``global'' consensus-based model, as opposed to gradient tracking, and there is no easy way to tune the local accuracy reached by each agent with respect to global accuracy.
+\blue{We conclude that distributed gradient descent methods improve over exact gradient tracking both on local accuracy and with noisy updates, suggesting opportunities for enhancing personalization and resilience in light of the discussion in \autoref{sec:affinity}.} However, neither~\eqref{eq:atc} nor~\eqref{eq:dgd} provide ways to compare local models with a ``global'' consensus-based model, as opposed to gradient tracking, and offer no easy way to tune local or global accuracy reached by each agent.
 We next address this issue through an opinion dynamics model that structurally accounts for heterogeneous agents.